 Health Programme objectives

-- 1. Community members, particularly women and girls, will have access to a strengthened and more effective and equitable healthcare system. - 2.
-Increased resilience of community members through improved health and hygiene knowledge and practices.
+- 1. Community members particularly women and girls will have access to a strengthened and more effective and equitable healthcare system. - 2.
+Increased resilience of community members, especially women and girls, through improved health and hygiene knowledge and practices.

 Achievements